Anatomy of Unlearning: The Dual Impact of Fact Salience and Model Fine-Tuning

 While DUET is dominated by the \textit{city} domain, this choice was intentional to isolate popularity effects without noise in domain-induced confounders.
 To verify that our conclusions are not domain-specific, we additionally conducted multi-domain experiments on a domain-balanced subset of DUET, using 500 forget and 500 retain examples across domains.
 Table~\ref{tab:multidomain_validation} reports representative results at learning rate 2e-5.

 Across all algorithms and training regimes, the same qualitative pattern persists.
 Forgetting popular facts consistently results in stronger degradation on the forget split compared to rare facts, while retention performance remains higher.
-This effect is especially clear in SFT models, where rare facts are preserved more effectively during popular-forget training.
+This effect is especially clear in SFT models, where rare facts are better preserved during popular-forget training.
 In pretrained models, the gap between popular and rare forgetting is even larger, confirming that popularity-driven asymmetry generalizes beyond the city domain.

-Multi-domain validation confirms that the observed rare–popular asymmetry is not an artifact of the city-heavy DUET benchmark, but reflects a general property of how unlearning interacts with fact popularity across domains.
+\textit{Conclusion.} The rare/popular asymmetry is not an artifact of the city-heavy DUET distribution.
+It holds consistently across domains and training regimes, supporting the claim that fact popularity is a general determinant of unlearning difficulty.